The 5 Keys to Saving Time and Money on Tax Research

 You’ll also want to evaluate how many different taxing jurisdictions are involved in your research.
 And you’ll want to determine how standard the issue is that you’re researching.
 For instance, are there unique items that can change the taxability determination?

 When you are researching you also need to determine what types of sources you want to include.
 Are you looking for the law or cases or maybe specialists’ interpretation on the matter?
 If you are looking for the law – then be sure you are researching the law – the actual statutes passed by the legislature.
-Regulations are the department of revenue interpretation and commentary and articles are people’s interpretations.
-All of these sources can be beneficial but you need to know what the purpose of your research is to know which is the most relevant and important.
+Regulations are the Department of Revenue’s interpretation and commentary, while other articles are people’s interpretations.

 3. Make Your Taxability Decisions